Slideshow-digital/slideshow-documentation/docs/documentation/configuration/screen_rotation.md

 There are two sets of options:

 - Default, Portrait or Landscape
-- Simulating change of orientation sensor, only supported by some some [rooted devices](../hardware/root_on_android.md) (might affect other apps as well)
+- Simulating change of orientation sensor, only supported by some [rooted devices](../hardware/root_on_android.md) (might affect other apps as well)

 Support of these options depends on the particular hardware model, not every manufacturer supports all of them on their devices.
 If changing Screen orientation and restarting Slideshow app produces no change on your device, we suggest falling back to Screen layout rotation described above.